pbachu99/vagrant/devops/kubernetes_on_centos8/README.md

 + For any reason you could not start DNS Server Box once then the Kubernetes Cluster fails
 + That can be fixed without any issue.
 Check the file 'fix_kubernetes_cluster_setup_fails' for steps
 ```
 * This setup has DNS Server (dnsmasq) with 3 Nodes:
 * node1 as master and the rest two nodes are worker nodes

 * This setup has no extra storage configuration at this moment
-# steps to spin up
+# Steps to spin up
 ```
-On my system it is under D drive
+on my system it is under D drive
 1. Start up DNS Server /d/git/vagrant/devops/kubernetes_on_centos8/dns
 $ vagrant up